 You can book a gorilla trekking trip from Kigali to visit these two families.

-Cost of Gorilla Habituation Permits
+Gorilla Habituation Permits

-These permits should be booked 5 to 6 months in advance because there is high demand.
+A gorilla habituation permit in Uganda costs $1,500 per person.
+These permits should be booked 5 to 6 months in advance, given the high demand.

-Uganda Gorilla Habituation Tours from Kigali
+Uganda Gorilla Habituation Tours From Kigali

 Budget Gorilla Habituation in Bwindi

 Although the permit cost stays the same, you may spend less on accommodation and other services.
+Keep in mind that during the low season, the trails may be muddy and slippery.

-Another way to save is by flying into Kigali and driving to Bwindi, which is closer, rather than flying into Uganda and driving for 10–11 hours to Rushaga.
+You can also compare prices from different tour companies and choose a more affordable one.
+Another way to save is by flying into Kigali and driving to Bwindi, which is closer, rather than flying into Uganda and driving 10 to 11 hours to Rushaga.

 Permits can be bought through the Uganda Wildlife Authority or a trusted tour company.